Skip to main content

 It can be difficult to tell what is normal and what is not after having a baby.
 Having some pain, bleeding and discharge is normal.
 However, if things seem to be changing or becoming worse, let your midwife or doctor know as soon as possible.

 Usually the diagnosis is assumed from the typical symptoms and signs in a woman who has just had a baby.
 Your pulse rate, blood pressure and temperature will be checked by your midwife or doctor.
 The midwife or doctor will feel your tummy and may do an internal vaginal examination.
-A blood test may be needed, or some swabs from the vagina.
+A blood test may be needed, or a vaginal swab.
 Your urine may also be tested for infection.

 Most women with postpartum endometritis recover quickly with antibiotics.
 Usually within 2-3 days of starting the antibiotics, you will start to feel much better.
 Complications are rare.